professional representation

 Some assets like bank accounts or stocks may have “payable-on-death” (POD) or “transfer-on-death” (TOD) designations that can also help your surviving loved ones avoid probate.

-In effect, POD and TOD designations will allow you to name a beneficiary (or multiple beneficiaries) for certain accounts, and these assets will be directly transferred to the named beneficiaries in the event that you pass away.
+In effect, POD and TOD designations will allow you to name a beneficiary (or multiple beneficiaries) for certain accounts, and these assets will be directly transferred to the named beneficiaries if you pass away.
 No probate will be necessary for such assets.

-There may be a number of other tools and strategies that people can take advantage of when they are trying to put plans in place to help their loved ones on how to avoid probate in the future.
+There may be several other tools and strategies that people can take advantage of when they are trying to put plans in place to help their loved ones avoid probate in the future.

-Therefore, don’t hesitate to contact the Denver probate lawyers at Colorado Estate Matters, Ltd. to discuss which estate planning solutions may be your best options for avoiding probate.
+Therefore, don’t hesitate to contact a Denver probate lawyer at Colorado Estate Matters, Ltd. to discuss which estate planning solutions may be your best option for avoiding probate.

-What our Denver probate attorney brings to the probate and estate process
+What our Denver probate lawyer brings to the probate and estate process

 Our probate lawyers bring to the estate and probate process not only significant experience and competence but also compassion and counseling to help families through this difficult period.

-From simple situations to complex technical issues, and from good family relations to bitter squabbles, we have guided many families through the legal minefield as well as the difficult personal relationship issues that may arise during the probate litigation process.
+From simple situations to complex technical issues, and from good family relations to bitter squabbles, we have guided many families through the legal minefield and the difficult personal relationship issues that may arise during the probate litigation process.

-We can represent the estate and the personal representative, or a beneficiary, to make sure that the estate is being handled appropriately.
+We can represent the estate and the personal representative or a beneficiary to ensure the estate is handled appropriately.

 Contact our Denver probate attorneys for caring representation

-Our estate planning lawyers in Denver have more than 20 years of experience handling all matters of estate law for our clients.
+Our estate planning lawyers in Denver have more than 20 years of experience handling all matters of probate and estate law for our clients.

 We provide open, transparent communication to our clients and any beneficiaries for a probate case.
 Call Colorado Estate Matters, Ltd. at (303) 713-9147.
-You can also fill out our online contact form to schedule your no-cost, no-obligation consultation.
+You can also complete our online contact form to schedule your no-cost, no-obligation consultation.

 Client Testimonial: 5/5 ★ ★ ★ ★ ★